ghTaranto/uacAulas/README.md

 Now we’ll apply a temporal filter to exclude old records that are more likely to present georeferencing issues.
-So we will remove all records without a year and all records registered before the year 2000
+So we will remove all records without an associated year and all records registered before the year
+2000:

 ``` r
 sppAzores <- sppAzores[!is.na(sppAzores$year), ]